My Information Desk

 An accomplished public servant from Northwest Indiana, State Senator Karen Tallian brings a wealth of experience to the Statehouse.
 First elected to the State Senate in December 2005 to fulfill an unexpired term, Tallian was re-elected in 2006, 2010 and 2014.
 She represents Senate District 4, which includes portions of Porter and LaPorte counties.

-Prior to joining the Senate, Tallian served her community in a variety of capacities including serving as counsel to the Porter County Planning Commission, the Board of Zoning Appeals, the Portage Township Trustees and the Portage Fire Department Merit Board.
+Prior to joining the Senate, Tallian served her community in a variety of capacities including serving as counsel to the Porter County Planning Commission, the Board of Zoning Appeals, the Portage Township Trustee, the Portage Fire Department Merit Board and the Portage Police Department Merit Board.
 Tallian was an adjunct professor at Valparaiso University Law School and taught insurance law.
 She has also served as President and board member of the Portage Parks Foundation, President of the Porter County League of Women Voters and the Director of the State Board of the League of Women Voters.

 She currently practices law from her Portage office.
 Throughout her law career, Tallian has represented governmental entities and has worked extensively on water and sewer issues, zoning matters, municipal contracts and drafting ordinances.
 Tallian has experience in both state and federal court and holds law licenses in both Indiana and Illinois.

-Additionally, Tallian has been appointed to serve on the Labor and Economic Development Committee of the National Conference of State Legislatures, a bipartisan organization that serves the legislators and staffs of the nation’s 50 states, its commonwealths and territories.
-She also serves as a member of the Great Lakes Legislative Caucus, a nonpartisan group of lawmakers from eight U.S. states and two Canadian provinces working to promote the restoration and protection of the Great Lakes.
+Additionally, Tallian has been appointed to serve on the Labor and Economic Development Committee of the National Conference of State Legislatures, a bipartisan organization that serves the legislators and staff of the nation’s 50 states, its commonwealths and territories.
+She also serves as a member of the Great Lakes Legislative Caucus, a nonpartisan group of lawmakers from eight U.S. states and two Canadian provinces, working to promote the restoration and protection of the Great Lakes and a subcommittee on NAFTA.

 A 1972 graduate of the University of Chicago with a bachelor’s degree in philosophy and psychology, the senator’s postgraduate work includes an associate’s degree from Chicago’s Harrington Institute of Design.
 She graduated Magna Cum Laude from Valparaiso University School of Law in 1990.